 I recently made a promise to myself that I will not break.
 Never again will I let a job ruin my life.
 Family and loved ones have stuck by me when I was down and out, and tolerated my anger and bad attitude.
 They could have abandoned me at anytime but they didn’t.
 Now I will always put them first no matter what.

 Another thing that will never happen again is being talked down to.
 I will not allow anybody to swear or holler at me.
 If they can’t talk to me with respect, I will immediately walk off the job no matter what the consequences are.
-Also I will not give up vacation days or lunches in order to be considered a team player.
+Also I will not give up vacation days or lunches to be considered a team player.
 And above all, won’t keep working at a job that doesn’t give raises.

 Putting What’s Important First